tonyandrewmeyer/juju-docs/sdk/how-to-guides/ports.md

 To make a service permanently reachable under a stable URL on the cluster, the charm needs to open (expose) a port.
 This ensures that the charm will be consistently accessible even if the pod gets recycled and the IP address changes.

-The port that the charm's service should be reachable on is typically defined as a config option; for example, by having your `charmcraft.yaml` include a section like this:
+The port that the charm's service should be reachable on is typically defined as a config option.
+As such, all the usual procedure for adding a config option to a charm applies:

+1. In your `charmcraft.yaml` define a config that sets the port to be opened/exposed.
+For example:

 ```yaml
 options: